SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Dataset Design and Construction

-We introduce the \textbf{Audio Logic Reasoning (ALR)} dataset, a novel benchmark specifically designed to advance audio-based reasoning research.
-Unlike most existing datasets that rely solely on textual annotations, ALR provides both audio-level and CoT annotations, enabling models to learn and reason directly from auditory inputs.
-The dataset focuses on speech-based scenarios, aligning with real-world applications such as spoken dialogue understanding and auditory commonsense reasoning.
+We introduce SoundMind, a unified benchmark for the audio logical reasoning (ALR) task, specifically developed to advance research on reasoning grounded in auditory input.
+In contrast to most existing datasets that provide only textual supervision, SoundMind offers both text-level and audio-level chain-of-thought (CoT) annotations, allowing models to learn and reason directly from spoken prompts and responses.
+The dataset emphasizes speech-based scenarios, making it well suited for applications such as dialogue understanding and auditory commonsense reasoning.

-As shown in Table~\ref{tab:compara}, existing audio datasets such as CoTA~\citep{xie2025audio}, AudioSkills~\citep{ghosh2025audio}, LongAudio~\citep{ghosh2025audio}, and Big Bench Audio~\citep{suzgun2023challenging} either lack audio-level annotations or do not provide CoT reasoning traces.
-For instance, while CoTA includes CoT-style annotations, it does not offer audio annotations/transcripts, limiting its ability to support models that operate directly on audio.
-Similarly, AudioSkills and LongAudio provide a large volume of audio samples but lack both reasoning annotations and step-by-step rationales.
+As shown in Table~\ref{tab:compara}, existing audio datasets such as CoTA~\citep{xie2025audio}, AudioSkills~\citep{ghosh2025audio}, LongAudio~\citep{ghosh2025audio}, and Big Bench Audio~\citep{suzgun2023challenging} provide valuable resources but remain limited in their support for auditory reasoning.
+Some lack audio-level annotations entirely, while others include audio but omit chain-of-thought (CoT) reasoning traces or detailed step-by-step rationales.
+For instance, although CoTA offers CoT-style annotations, it does not include audio transcripts, which limits its utility for training and evaluating models that operate directly on speech input.
+Likewise, AudioSkills and LongAudio supply a large quantity of audio data but no reasoning supervision, making them less suitable for investigating step-by-step inference or developing models that require explicit alignment between input and reasoning output.

+The SoundMind dataset is constructed through a structured pipeline that transforms textual logical reasoning tasks into natural spoken audio interactions, thereby enabling the development of audio-based reasoning models.
+The complete pipeline is illustrated in Figure~\ref{fig:step}.

-In contrast, ALR is the only dataset in this comparison that includes both audio and CoT annotations.
-Although it contains fewer samples (6,446) than large-scale datasets such as AudioSkills, it is more focused on logic-oriented reasoning tasks and offers 1,074 hours of carefully annotated speech audio.
-This dual-modality annotation makes ALR a uniquely valuable resource for training and evaluating Logic-Aware ALMs in tasks requiring structured reasoning grounded in audio perception.
+Although SoundMind contains fewer samples (6,446) than large-scale datasets such as AudioSkills, it is specifically designed for logic-oriented reasoning and provides over 1,074 hours of carefully annotated speech audio with both text-level and audio-level CoT supervision.
+This comprehensive annotation makes SoundMind a valuable benchmark for training and evaluating models that require structured, multimodal reasoning grounded in audio perception.